 A de-encapsulating RTF reader MUST support HTMLRTF within nested groups.
-The state of the HTMLRTF control word is expected to transfer when entering groups and be restored when exiting groups, as specified in [MSFT-RTF].
+The state of the HTMLRTF control word MUST transfer when entering groups and be restored when exiting groups, as specified in [MSFT-RTF].

-This example shows how states are modified when nested via groups (as specified in [MSFT-RTF]), using bold, where b enables bold and b0 disables bold:
+This example shows how states are modified when nested via groups using bold, where \b enables bold and b0 disables bold: